trueauracoral/badminton/README.md

 Began work on the arrow for the second player.
 Fixed directionality.
 ## 11/14/25
 Began work on the enemy AI and animating him.
+## 11/15/25
+Heavy progress on the AI made it fully functional and fixed bugs.
+Still not perfect
+## 11/16/25
+Made it so that way on shift the arrow would grow in intensity